 - New commissions by Alex Mills and Mira Calix

 - Christian Wolff, Six Nocturnes

 - John Cage, Composition for 3 Voices

 - John Cage, Four6

-Winners of the Tunnell Trust Awards 2016, Park Lane Group Young Artists 2015/16 and winners of Nonclassical's Battle of the Bands 2014, The Hermes Experiment is a contemporary quartet made up of harp, clarinet, soprano and double bass.
+Winners of the Royal Overseas League Mixed Ensemble Competition 2019, Tunnell Trust Awards 2017, Park Lane Group Young Artists 2015/16 and winners of Nonclassical’s Battle of the Bands 2014, The Hermes Experiment is a contemporary quartet made up of harp, clarinet, voice and double bass.
 Capitalising on their deliberately idiosyncratic combination of instruments, the ensemble regularly commissions new works, as well as creating their own innovative arrangements and venturing into live free improvisation.
-So far, the ensemble has commissioned over 40 composers at various stages of their careers.
-The group's recent highlights have included tours to Russia and Estonia, as well as debuts at Kings Place and the Southbank Centre.
+The ensemble has commissioned over 50 composers at various stages of their careers.
+Recent highlights include performances at Wigmore Hall, BBC Radio 3 Open Ear at LSO St Luke’s, Tallinn Music Week, St Petersburg’s Sound Ways Festival, Southbank Centre, Kings Place and Spitalfields Festival.